kchia/ai-work-categorizer/docs/brainstorm/part-2/4_system_design_agentic_orchestrator.md

 ### Closing: Why This Is the Interview-Winning Answer

 **Script**:

 > "To summarize why this solution wins:
 >
-> **1. Problem-solving depth**: I didn't just identify a feature to build—I quantified the problem ($27.9M), evaluated 4 distinct approaches, analyzed AI architecture tradeoffs, designed risk mitigation, and proposed a de-risked MVP strategy.
+> **1. Problem-solving depth**: I didn't just identify a feature to build—I quantified the problem with sensitivity analysis ($18-28M annual impact, baseline: $22M), evaluated 4 distinct approaches, analyzed AI architecture tradeoffs, designed risk mitigation, and proposed a de-risked MVP strategy.
 >
 > **2. Technical sophistication**: This solution demonstrates expertise in:
+>
 > - Agentic AI (LangGraph, GPT-4 function calling, multi-step workflows)
 > - System design (event-driven, stateless, scalable, fault-tolerant)
 > - AI product management (progressive autonomy, hallucination mitigation, model drift)
 >
 > **3. Product vision**: This isn't a standalone sales tool—it's **the foundational framework for Parable's Operating System for the Enterprise**.
 Every CEO dashboard question from Round 1 can be answered by deploying role-specific agents built on this framework.
 >